meta-company/makex/documents/source/proposals/resource-thresholding.md

   - Watch for load status.
 If load is high, reduce it by:
     - Limiting the amount of tasks queued per quantum

+### Disk Thresholding

+TODO: we need a way to determine which disk/fs makex and the task inputs/outputs is operating on.
+TODO: we need a way to specify these constraints (`disk:identity:maximum_io`, tasks not exceed io load percentage; if they do, threshold)

 ## Considerations